straz/pas/pubs/nytimes/1981-office-future.md

 in computer-simulated decision-making in organizations and the third is embarking on an undergraduate specialty in computer-science.

-The youngest Strassman, who entered Harvard this month, is president of his own computer company, which sells programs to teachers of high school physics courses.
+The youngest Strassmann, who entered Harvard this month, is president of his own computer company, which sells programs to teachers of high school physics courses.